 Growing up on a remote part of the north shore of Oahu, Elizabeth spent a great deal of time with her indigenous elders.
-She learned a love for the land early on and shares stories from this time.
+She learned a love for the land early on.
+She shares her stories from this early time in her life.

 Elizabeth is the first Polynesian Explorer and female Fellow in the history of the National Geographic Society.
 A cultural anthropologist and award-winning filmmaker, Elizabeth travels to the world’s most remote regions as a conservationist of indigenous wisdom and an advocate for social, environmental, and cultural justice.
 Her keen insights and first-hand accounts from the world’s most fragile regions are reshaping Western perspectives on global leadership.